tabletop-generator/ttg-server/docs/api-specification.md

 #### 4.2.3 `GET /assets/:assetId`

 Gets an asset by the given `assetId`.

+If image presigned URL is expired, get a new URL, save it to the db, and return it in the response.
+Else, return existing presigned URL.

 If the asset does not belong to the current user and is not public, returns an HTTP 403.